Dietary patterns

 Hard outcome data

-• A 2024 meta-analysis pooled 28 studies (26 observational, 2 RCTs) covering 679,259 adults across multiple continents and confirmed significant reductions in all-cause mortality, cardiovascular mortality, and non-fatal CVD events with high Mediterranean adherence.[3]
+- A 2024 review pooling 28 studies (26 observational, 2 randomised) and nearly 680,000 adults across multiple continents confirmed significant reductions in all-cause mortality, cardiovascular mortality, and non-fatal cardiovascular events with high Mediterranean adherence.[3]

-• Mediterranean adherence is associated with lower T2D and cancer incidence as well.
+- Mediterranean adherence is also associated with lower type 2 diabetes and cancer incidence.

 What's actually doing the work